BjornFJohansson/ypkpathway/README.md

     bjorn@bjorn-UL30A:/$ pip install ypkpathway

-Pip may have trouble to install two dependecies [biopython](https://pypi.python.org/pypi/biopython/1.65) and [PyQt4](https://pypi.python.org/pypi/PyQt4/4.11.4) which have binary extensions.
+Pip may have trouble to install two dependecies [biopython](https://pypi.python.org/pypi/biopython/1.65) which is a dependency of pydna and [PyQt4](https://pypi.python.org/pypi/PyQt4/4.11.4) which have binary extensions.
 These can be separately installed.
 Binary installers of PyQt4 can be found [here](http://www.riverbankcomputing.com/software/pyqt/download).
 Instructions for how to install Biopython can be found [here](http://biopython.org/wiki/Download).